 The people who regularly have to use the Terminal want it to be more than just a black rectangle where you enter commands.
 They want the space to be as comfortable and customized as possible so that it is not burdensome to both the eyes and nerves.
 If you are afraid that the default font size may hurt your vision in the long run or if the font itself is not pleasing to your eyes, there are ways to change that.
 The Terminal interface is more customizable than you think.
 In fact, customizing the font size is just one of the many settings that you can make to your command line experience

 In this article, we will explain how you can change the font size of the text in Ubuntu Terminal through the Terminal itself.
 This includes changing the Terminal preferences, which we will learn in this article.

-We have run the commands and procedures mentioned in this article on a Ubuntu 18.04 LTS system and also on Ubuntu 18.04.
+We have run the commands and procedures mentioned in this article on a Ubuntu 20.04 LTS system and also on Ubuntu 18.04.

 Please follow these steps in order to customize your Terminal’s text font: